SAI-Lab-NYU/QSVD/fake_quant/README.md

 - `--act_aware`: Whether use activation aware SVD
 - `--had_rank`: Whether add rotation (H₂ in our paper) in SVD latent activation
 - `--svd_lm`: Whether we apply SVD
-- `--act_alpha`: activation-aware SVD related hyperparamter of ASVD
+- `--act_alpha`: Activation-aware SVD related hyperparamter of ASVD
 - `--vit_module`: Whether we apply quantization in ViT
 - `--grad_info`: Whether we use cross-layer rank allocation proposed in our paper
 - `--beta_then_svd`: Whether we apply SVD after ViT quantization
+- `--cache_file`: Path to pre-computed calibration cache file folder
+- `--basepath`: Path to the parent folder of myllava (where we store ScienceQA and VizWiz dataset)

 For example, to run the ScienceQA evaluation of `llava-v1.5-7b` model with quantizing all weights and activations, you can run the following command: